This article was written by Jim Heath, who is a non-fiction writer living in Perth.

 From a government employee: "It's just my thoughts, but I haven't seen any of the money yet for a start.
 All we've seen is cutbacks, rather than anything else.
 I'm yet to see where that money is to come onto the ground.
 And also internally, they reckon a lot of that was money that was there already, just relabelled.
 I don't really know."
 Cautious, probably reasonable.

 From a Narrogin farmer: "A lot of money can be spent on what proves to be the wrong way.
 There's one school of thought that drainage is the way to go, and pumping out the underground saline water and bringing it to the surface and draining it into the water systems.
 Others say find your areas of underground moisture and plant a heap of trees on it."
 The outlook of someone who's being encouraged to spend his own money in a certain way.
 He wants to be sure.

 Another farmer: "I think we can see some of the promises are starting to move.
 But you don't solve the problem of salt by throwing a lot of money at it.
 Some people are a bit negative about it, saying, oh yeah, government seems to think they can fix it by throwing a heap of money at it."

 But when you mention the tree-planting volunteers, a lot of the tension drops away.
 It shows in people's faces and you hear an easier note in their voices.
 Those new seedlings on the land are tangible, not promises.
 Maybe even more important, they were put in by a neighbourly helping hand.

+© 1997 by Jim Heath.
+All rights reserved.
 This article first appeared in the SkyWest Airlines in-flight magazine Destinations.
 May-June issue, 1997.
+Photo credits: Western Power.